-- 4. Face Coverings: When in use, face coverings must cover the nose and mouth, and fit snugly, but comfortably, against the face.
-The face covering itself must not create a hazard (e.g., have features could get caught in machinery or cause severe fogging of eyewear).
+- 4. Face Coverings: To protect your coworkers, employees will wear face coverings throughout the workday to the greatest extent possible.
+Face coverings and physical distancing should be used together whenever possible.
+The face covering must cover the nose and mouth, and fit snugly, but comfortably, against the face.
+The face covering itself must not create a hazard, e.g. have features could get caught in machinery or cause severe fogging of eyewear.
 The face coverings must be kept clean and sanitary and changed when soiled, contaminated, or damaged. - 5.
-Physical Distancing: Physical distancing will be used, to the extent feasible, as advised by guidance from State Department of Health or the Centers for Disease Control and Prevention, as applicable.
+Physical Distancing: Physical distancing will be followed as much as feasible.
+Avoid unnecessary gatherings and maintain a distance of at least six feet (or as recommended by the NYSDOH/CDC for the infectious agent) from each other.
+Use a face covering when physical distance cannot be maintained.